utmgdsc/back-end-workshop/README.md

 ## Installation
 First clone the repository and open it in the terminal.

 Assuming you already have Python 3 installed.
-The first thing you need to do is download Flask, Flask SQLAlchemy and dotenv for making this application run as follows:
+The first thing you need to do is download Flask, Flask SQLAlchemy, dotenv and psycopg2-binary for making this application run as follows:
 ```
-pip3 install Flask Flask-SQLAlchemy dotenv
+pip3 install Flask Flask-SQLAlchemy dotenv psycopg2-binary
 ```

+You will have to set up a database by yourself.
+Once that is done follow the next steps.

-Then we need to set up the .env file which will be used to set up the database.
+We need to set up the .env file which will be used to connect the database to flask.

 1. Create a .env file in the main directory
 ```